DataBiosphere/data-portal/content-v2/guides/userguides/matrices.md

 #### DCP Project-level Matrices
 All datasets processed with standardized pipelines have project-level matrices (in Loom file format) that are divided by **species**, **organ**, and **sequencing method**.

-> For 10x datasets, the project-level matrices have been minimally filtered based the number of UMIs (only cells with 100 molecules or more are retained).
+> For 10x datasets, the project-level matrices have been minimally filtered based on the number of UMIs (only cells with 100 molecules or more are retained).

 DCP project-level matrices contain all the processing pipeline's standard metrics and counts, but additionally have HCA metadata included in both global and column attributes which may be useful when exploring the data and linking it back to the additional Project metadata in the Data Manifest.